 Once Christmas is done simply pop it in your garden in its pot.
 The following year you can bring it back into your house and decorate it, before putting it back in the garden again once Christmas is over.

 Potted trees tend to be small – around 3 to 4 ft when you first receive them.
-Therefore, this option is great if you have a small house, or want to use it as an additional tree until it grows in size.
+This makes this option ideal for you if you have a small house, or want to use it as an additional tree until it grows in size.
 It can also be quite a budget-friendly option, as potted trees tend to be less pricey than real trees.

 I know from experience that potted trees need a little bit of care to stay looking their best year after year.

 We had a potted Christmas tree a few years ago.
 While it was great and didn’t drop its needles as much as cut trees do, we kept ours indoors for too long.
 I think it was indoors for a month.
-As such, it got a shock from going from a centrally heated house to an exposed Scottish garden.
-It took a couple of years to recover.
+As such, it got a shock from going from a centrally heated house to an exposed Scottish garden!
+The poor thing took a couple of years to recover from this temperature shock!

-To care for your potted tree when it’s indoors, keep it away from radiators or fires.
+To keep your potted tree looking its best, when it’s indoors, keep it away from radiators or fires.
 And do make sure the soil is kept moist (but not waterlogged).

 At some point, you will need to re-pot your tree – probably after around 2 to 3 years.
 At this point, you can simply transfer it to a bigger pot.
 You can then continue to bring it indoors until it gets too big for you to carry.